H-Hour-Org/H-Hour-Org.github.io/README.md

 ![Sketch](https://github.com/H-Hour-Org/H-Hour-Org.github.io/blob/master/Media/Unreal/TopViewSchemeHighContrast.png)

 ### Improvements
 On top of the actual level feel, there were two more interesting additions: landscape-mesh blending and vertex painting.
 However, many meshes such as rocks had a complex and individual material setup that hindered the progress.
 On top of that, Unreal's materials are set up in a way that with my configuration I could not paint more than 3 in one terrain.
 In regards to vertex paiting, I was experiencing some other problems and I decided to call it a day and apply these techniques in a future more simple environment.
+Now that I look at the screenshoots, Unreal has tricked me with the player capsule collider debug! :o

 ## Useful links
 Check out the "UsefulLinks.txt" where I gathered Youtube links that may prove helpful for an "Unreal beginner".
 Also, in the "Media" section you will find more concept, blockout (Unity) and production (Unreal) images.